-Number of households at risk of

-homelessness that are stabilized.

-Priority Area 3: There is a need to strengthen approaches to prevent homelessness, increase the diversity of emergency shelter options and support individuals with multiple barriers in obtaining and maintaining their housing

-Objective 4: Address the need for additional educational and awareness of community housing providers and landlords of available crisis services and supports for tenants with special needs

-Key Actions (2019-2023) Оитсоме Measure 1.
-Increase capacity of the community housing sector Up to date directory available to service Detailed directory in place. and private landlords to respond to client needs by providers and service users.
-Number of community housing providing educational materials, training and Providers able to direct households to and private sector landlords professional development to community housing service agencies. trained and in receipt of training providers and private landlords on available services and materials. and supports for tenants in crisis and tenants with complex needs.
+Objective 4: Address the need for additional educational and awareness of community housing providers and landlords of available crisis services and supports for tenants with special needs providers and private landlords on available services and materials.
+Key Actions (2019-2023) Оитсоме Measure complex needs.
+Number of households at risk of Increase capacity of the community housing sector and private landlords to respond to client needs by providing educational materials, training and professional development to community housing providers and private landlords on available services and supports for tenants in crisis and tenants with providers and service users.
+Providers able to direct households to Number of community housing and private sector landlords trained and in receipt of training

-Priority Area 3: There is a need to strengthen approaches to prevent homelessness, increase the diversity of emergency shelter options and support individuals with multiple barriers in obtaining and maintaining their housing